swiftlang/swift-evolution/proposals/0006-apply-api-guidelines-to-the-standard-library.md

 * Some functions were changed into properties and vice versa.

+* `String` factory methods dealing with nul-terminated UTF-8 data (a.k.a.
+  C-strings) became initializers.

 ## API diffs

 Differences between Swift 2.2 Standard library API and the proposed API are